 The auxiliary electrical outlet can provide power for in cab accessories designed for use with the standard "cigar lighter" plug.
-The outlet is located in the instrument panel below the ash receiver.
+The outlet is located in the instrument panel below and to the right of the Climate Control Panel.
 A cap is attached to the outlet base indicating "Power Outlet" 12V-20A.